LiamCusack/little-esty-shop-bulky/README.md

 Then I see a link to edit the bulk discount
 When I click this link
-Then I am taken to a new page with a form to edit the discount And I see that the discounts current attributes are prepoluated in the form When I change any/all of the information and click submit Then I am redirected to the bulk discount's show page And I see that the discount's attributes have been updated
+Then I am taken to a new page with a form to edit the discount And I see that the discounts current attributes are prepopluated in the form When I change any/all of the information and click submit Then I am redirected to the bulk discount's show page And I see that the discount's attributes have been updated